nodatime/nodatime/www/unstable/userguide/text.md

 - Where valid, `:` always refers to the culture-specific time separator (a colon in the invariant culture)
 - Where valid, `/` always refers to the culture-specific date separator (a forward slash in the invariant culture)
+- Where valid, `<` and `>` are used for embedding one pattern within another.
+For consistency, these characters must *always* be quoted when they are intended to be used as text literals.

 Any ASCII letters (a-z, A-Z) which are intended to be used as text literals (when parsing, they must be matched exactly; when formatting they are reproduced exactly) *must* be quoted or escaped.
 Even if they do not have